 Prospects: Be equipped with skills to work as a freelance makeup artist.

 Taken any of these courses?
-Share your feedback with us below, or drop us a comment if you have any to recommend!Ever want to ask a Senior everything about his/her experience?
+Share your feedback with us below, or drop us a comment if you have any to recommend![Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!